Orthogonal-Research-Lab/Models-for-Data-Recycling/Interdisciplinarity/README.md

 This directory is meant to discuss and examine the role of data reuse in answering interdisciplinary questions.
+Of particular interest is the use of data in one field (e.g. neuroimaging) to facilitate advances in another field (e.g. cognitive modeling).